igarreta/proxmox_backup_checker/250630_project_description.md

 ## Alert Process
 If errors are detected, alerts will be sent through multiple channels :
-1. Email (using SendGrid): all alerts
+1. Email (using SendGrid): all alerts and notifications
-2. Pushover notifications (low priority): only critical alerts
+2. Pushover notifications (low priority): only critical alerts, indicating unreachable backup directories or backups with less than min_size.

 Each alert will include:
 - Timestamp